-Steps and measures by Government of India
+Steps and measures by the Government of India

 To avoid the large impact of this outbreak, India has taken some measures that include corporate tax cuts, increased moratorium period, fiscal stimulus up to Rs.
 2 lakh crore to needy people through their Aadhar based benefit transfer.
 Presently, the best option for investors is to invest in mutual funds or Systematic Investment Plans (SIPs).
 With the help of SIPs, people can invest a fixed amount every month in various mutual funds schemes available in today’s financial market.

-Government of India started taking measures from the start of this pandemic.
+The government of India started taking measures from the start of this pandemic.
 Some of the key measures taken by the Government include:

 - Orders of self-isolation or self-quarantine

 - Denial of any form of Visas to any country

 - Helping in the recovery of several positive cases

 - Lock-down of cities, districts, and even states